ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/ldap-management.md

 If there are multiple directories configured, is it also possible to order the directories in which the user validation will be attempted against.

-It is also possible to add a new configuration by pressing the 'Add Directory' button.
+New configurations can be added by pressing the 'Add Directory' button.

 ![LDAP Management](../../developer/docs/quickstart-images/ldap-directory-management.png)